FlavScents AInsights Entry: Vanillyl Butyl Ether (CAS: 82654-98-6)

 3. Natural Occurrence & Formation

 Vanillyl butyl ether does not occur naturally and is synthesized for use in flavor and fragrance applications.
-Its formation involves the etherification of vanillin, a process that enhances its stability and modifies its sensory characteristics.
-As a synthetic compound, it does not qualify for "natural flavor" or "natural fragrance" designations under most regulatory frameworks.
+It is typically produced through the etherification of vanillin with butanol.
+This synthetic origin means it does not qualify for "natural flavor" or "natural fragrance" designations under most regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs